 Children younger than 13 can work in entertainment.

 Children can only work a set amount of hours.
-It depends on what day of the week it is and whether it is term time or not.
+It depends on what day of the week it is and whether it is during school term or not.

 Children are not allowed to work before 7am or after 7pm or during the school day.